RTFRekola/modelling-airbnbs-property-listing-dataset-/README.md

 ![modelling-airbnbs-property-listing-dataset-](img/All81.png?raw=true "Loss functions of all 81 tests.")

-To distinguish the quality of data between different optimisers, graphs containing only data from one of the three optimisers are given below (top: SGD, middle: Adagrad, bottow: Adam).
+To distinguish the quality of data between different optimisers, graphs containing only data from one of the three optimisers are given below (top: SGD, middle: Adagrad, bottom: Adam).

 ![modelling-airbnbs-property-listing-dataset-](img/SGD.png?raw=true "Loss functions of tests done with SGD optimiser.")
 ![modelling-airbnbs-property-listing-dataset-](img/Adagrad.png?raw=true "Loss functions of tests done with Adagrad optimiser.")